Bell Hill

 Because you’re considering applying for Oklahoma unemployment benefits, it’s essential to understand the eligibility requirements.

-To qualify for unemployment benefits, you must have earned a minimum during your base period.
-You’re also required to be actively seeking employment.
-This means you must be willing and able to work, and accept suitable job offers.
+To qualify, you must have earned a minimum amount during your base period.
+You’re also required to be actively seeking employment, which means being willing and able to work and accepting suitable job offers.

-Your work history and base period earnings will determine your eligibility for benefits.
+Your work history and base period earnings will determine your eligibility.

 Filing a Claim for Unemployment Benefits in Oklahoma